Technical SEO

 What makes the GEO phase different from standard SEO?

 Standard SEO optimises for Google’s traditional search results.
 GEO optimises for AI-generated answers — ChatGPT, Perplexity, Gemini, Google AI Overviews.
-The Prompt → Content Gap Matrix tests 20+ real prompts your prospects would ask AI, across 4 platforms.
-Most SEO consultants don’t include this because it requires different skills and methodology.

 Do I need my own Ahrefs or SEO tools subscription?